lebpac/lebpac.github.io/evans-lake.md

 ## About the Camp

-Families of students who attend L'École Bilingue have been privately organizing a camping trip over Labour Day long weekend for almost 40 years.
+Families of students who attend L'École Bilingue have been privately organizing a camping trip over the Labour Day long weekend for almost 40 years.
+It's a great opportunity to get to know other families while enjoying the outdoors.
 This is not a school or PAC sponsored event.
-It's a chance for families to come together for a private group camp organized by parents.
-It is a great opportunity to get to know other families while enjoying the great outdoors.

 School-age children (those entering grade one through grade seven) stay in cabins with counsellors.
 Parents and small children (children entering kindergarten in September, or younger) camp in tents and vans on a grassy field by the lake.
 All meals are prepared by Evans Lake staff.
 The camp is participatory with parents assisting with some duties.

-This year's camp takes place **September 3–5**.
+This year's camp takes place **Labour Day weekend, September 3–5**.
 Plan to arrive by 3 pm on Saturday and stay until Monday around 2 pm.

 ## Cost